verhas/License3j/readme.md

 The textual format of the license is text, obviously, encoded using the UTF-8 character set.
 Each line in the file is a feature, or a feature continuation line in case the feature value is represented on multiple lines.

 A line describing a feature starts with the name of the feature.
 This is followed by the type of the feature separated by a `:` from the name.
 The type is written in all capital letters as listed above `BINARY`, `STRING`, `BYTE` etc. The type is followed by a `=` and then comes the value of the feature.
-The type along with the separating `:` can be missing in case it is `STRING`.
+The type, along with the separating `:` can be missing in case it is `STRING`.
+(Note that there was a bug prior the version 3.1.5 that did not allow the use of string values that contained `:` characters, unless the explicit `:STRING` followed the name of the string feature.)

 When a `DATE` feature is converted to and from text then the actual value should be interpreted as time zone independent value.
-(Note that there was a bug in 3.X.X releases prior version 3.1.1 that used the local time zone to interpret text representation of the date/time values.)
+(Note that there was a bug in 3.X.X releases prior the version 3.1.1 that used the local time zone to interpret text representation of the date/time values.)

 The values are encoded as text in a human-readable and editable way.
-When a value cannot fit on a single line, for example, a multi-line string then the feature value starts with the characters `<<` and it is followed by a string till the end of the line which does not appear in the value.
+When a value cannot fit on a single line, for example, a multi-line string, then the feature value starts with the characters `<<` and it is followed by a string till the end of the line which does not appear in the value.
 The following lines contain the value of the feature until a line contains the string, which was after the `<<` characters on the start line.
 This is similar to the "here string" syntax of UNIX shell.

 ## License3j REPL application

 The repl application is NOT part of the `license3j.jar` file.
 It is available as a separate JAR from https://github.com/verhas/license3jrepl.
 To start the repl (Read Evaluate Print Loop) using the Java command:

 ```
 $ java -jar license3jrepl.jar